BoraVyvorant/esi-client-ruby/docs/IndustryApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
   if_none_match: "if_none_match_example", # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  include_completed: true, # BOOLEAN | Whether retrieve completed character industry jobs as well
+  include_completed: true, # BOOLEAN | Whether to retrieve completed character industry jobs.
+Only includes jobs from the past 90 days
   token: "token_example" # String | Access token to use if unable to set a header }